-Welcome readers, in this tutorial, we will understand the basis of the Docker run command and for that, we will start a simple container (such as RabbitMQ in our case).
+In this tutorial, we will explain the basis of the Docker run command and for that, we will start a simple container (RabbitMQ in our case).

 1. Introduction to Docker and RabbitMQ